MervinPraison/PraisonPressGit/readme.txt

 * WordPress filter compatibility

 == Changelog ==

+= 1.0.5 =
+* SECURITY FIX: Properly blocked direct file access in scripts/export-to-markdown.php and create-my-submissions-page.php
+* These files were attempting to load WordPress before checking ABSPATH, which defeated the security check
+* All PHP files now immediately exit if accessed directly, as required by WordPress.org guidelines

 = 1.0.4 =
 * Fixed WordPress coding standards - prefixed all global variables with plugin prefix